radekz0/Java_sql/README.md

 # Java_sql
-It's a program that connects with a local database containing songs.
+It's a program that connects to a local database containing songs.

 Program allows user to search for songs based on partial input of it's title.